DeNA/mobilize-ssh/README.md

 ### Configure Ssh

 The Ssh configuration consists of:
-* tmp_file_dir, which is where files will be stored before being scp'd over to the nodes.
-They will be deleted afterwards, unless the job fails in mid-copy.
-By default this is tmp/file/.
 * nodes, identified by aliases, such as `test_node`.
 This alias is what you should pass into the "node" param over in the ssh.run task.
   * if no node is specified, commands will default to the first node listed.